up2themic/alpaca-py/docs/getting_started.rst

 Errors
 ^^^^^^

-Try upgrading your pip before installing if you face errors. ``python -m pip`` keeps the upgrade tied to the same Python environment so you do not mix pip versions across installations.
+If you encounter installation errors, upgrade pip in the same Python environment to avoid mixing versions across environments.

 .. code-block:: shell-session